-The feeder control's power level can be controlled by an external signal from a PLC, CFR sensor, or an analog source.
+The feeder control's power level can be controlled by external signals from a PLC, CFR sensor, or analog source.
+A 4-20mA signal can be used to adjust the CFR Set Point or directly control the amplitude of the feeder.
 The "External Speed Connections" section gives connection details.

-A. When the Constant Feed Rate (CFR) sensor is used, set "Amplitude Source" and "Frequency Mode" to "Auto Track."
+A. When the Constant Feed Rate (CFR) sensor (without a 4-20mA signal applied) is used, set "Amplitude Source" and "Frequency Mode" to "Auto Track."
 The control should display "Run/CFR" showing that the sensor is connected.
-Set the power setting to the desired feed rate.
+Set the amplitude power setting to the desired feed rate.
 The control uses information from the CFR sensor to maintain a constant vibration level at the resonate frequency.
 See the CFR instructions page for more information.